-A small and innocuous-looking plant from a cold world.
-Recently discovered, its natural beauty and current market rarity make it popular room-dressing for ladies of means.
-It also has a little secret that is just beginning to leak onto the local grapevine - it appears to be a functioning, natural aphrodisiac.
+The Ice Lily is a recently-discovered small and innocuous-looking plant from a cold world.
+Its natural beauty and current market rarity make it popular room-dressing for ladies of means.
+It also has a little secret that is just beginning to leak onto the local grapevine—it appears to be a functioning, natural aphrodisiac.

-Unfortunately, the Ice Lily is extremely temperature sensitive and must be shipped in powered refrigeration containers at a temperature of between 260 and 270 Kelvin.
+Unfortunately, the Ice Lily is extremely temperature sensitive and must be shipped in powered refrigeration containers at a temperature of between 260 and 270 Kelvin (–13°C to –3°C).
 Any lower and its flowers die back and it goes into its winter hibernation mode for at least a month, any higher and the plant is killed outright.
 Since interstellar shipment will take at least a week, the containers also need an integral light source.